What to Eat Before Hot Yoga? What to Eat After Hot Yoga?

 What to Eat After Hot Yoga?

-After your hot yoga session, eat foods high in magnesium, potassium, and calcium – electrolytes that will help rehydrate and replenish you.
+After your yoga session, eat foods high in magnesium, potassium, and calcium – electrolytes that will help rehydrate and replenish you.

 Nuts